 Lassen Volcanic National Park

 Lassen is a large volcano in the Cascade Range in northern California.
 Lassen Volcanic National Park is filled with boiling lakes, mud pots, cinder cones, and that one big volcano.
+Lassen is an hour east of Redding California and can be done as a day trip from there for the main loop road.
+But if you have more time you can explore lesser visited sites in the park such as climbing Cinder Cone in the eastern side of the park.

 Pinnacles National Park

-Pinnacles is the newest of California’s National Parks and the one closest to my home town of Salinas.
+Pinnacles is the newest of California’s National Parks and the one closest to my hometown of Salinas.
 Hiking and rock climbing are why people visit the park, especially for the popular hike through caves formed by falling boulders.

 Redwood National Park